 Since moving to Los Angeles in 1997, Shannon has cultivated her passions for both music and jewelry.
 By night she performed with rock bands on her violin and viola.
 By day she worked behind the scenes for many successful L.A. jewelry designers.
-She worked her way from production, to sample-making, to design, and then onto management of both design and production teams.
+She made her way from jewelry production, to sample-making, to design, and then on to management of both design and production teams.
 She always kept a home studio to refine her skills and design concepts.

-ASTALI became a full-time endeavor when Shannon moved to New York in the Fall of 2008.
+ASTALI became a full-time endeavor when Shannon moved to New York in the Fall of 2008, officially launching in Spring of 2009.
 After establishing her brand for 3 years on the East Coast, she has returned "home" to Los Angeles to build on that momentum from sunny California ever since.